 COVID-19 cluster found at Haywood jail

 Haywood County Health and Human Services Agency has identified a COVID-19 cluster at the Haywood County Detention Center.
-Over the last week, seven incarcerated persons have tested positive for COVID-19.
+Over the last week five incarcerated persons, all in the same pod, have tested positive for COVID-19.

-In addition, Health and Human Services are providing vaccinations to all incarcerated persons who wished to be vaccinated and will continue to do so as needed.
+On several occasions, Haywood County Emergency Services has provided vaccinations to all incarcerated persons who wished to be vaccinated and will continue to do so as needed.

 Statement from Haywood County Sheriff's Office: